 14. Leather Upholstery

-Leather upholstery, especially in bold colors like black, red, or white, became synonymous with the sleek, modern aesthetic of the 1980s.
+Leather upholstery, especially in bold colors like black and white designs, became synonymous with the sleek, modern aesthetic of the 1980s.
 Whether in the form of a plush sofa or an accent chair, leather added a sense of luxury and durability to the living room.
-Its glossy finish was often paired with metal accents, enhancing the room’s contemporary feel.
+Its glossy finish was often paired with metal accents, enhancing the room's contemporary feel.
 Today, leather remains a popular choice for its timeless appeal and easy maintenance.

 15. Track Lighting